 6. Vitamin D: Vitamin D is essential for bone health.
 Get outside and get into the sunshine!
 Fatty fish, canned tuna, orange juice, egg yolks, fortified cereal, beef liver, and cod liver are also sources of Vitamin D.

-Are We Dealing With Growing Pains or Not?
+How to Know If You Are Dealing With A Child Who Has Growing Pains or Not?

 One way to know if it is growing pains is the child will be relieved if you try the above.
 If they are not comforted by touch and massaging, then a doctor should be seen.

-With Luke, we ended up at Texas Children’s and did blood work there to make sure all was well.
+With Luke, my youngest son, we ended up at Texas Children’s and did blood work there to make sure all was well.
 The lab work showed him to be low in some vitamins and iron, but they agreed with previous doctors on why he wants his limbs rubbed.
-They suggested that Luke might just like massages.
+They suggested that Luke might just like massages or he was having growing pains.

-I know I’m a little bit hyper paranoid because I’m a mom and because I knew a couple whose daughter was complaining about her legs for a couple of days.
+I know I’m a little bit hyper-paranoid because I’m a mom and because I knew a couple whose daughter was complaining about her legs for a couple of days.
 Two doctors diagnosed it to be growing pains.
 At first, it was easy to believe because the child was learning to roller skate, so maybe her legs were sore.
-After the second diagnosis, the mother didn’t have a good gut feeling, so they took the child to Texas Children’s ER.
+After the second diagnosis, the mother didn’t have a good gut feeling.
+They took the child to Texas Children’s ER.
 Doctors diagnosed her with leukemia on the spot.

 I’m not trying to scare you, but at the same time, I admire this mother for being an advocate for her child.
 As parents, we have to advocate for our children in the health care system when we do not feel like the diagnosis seems correct or we are not getting the best care.